chainguard-dev/edu/content/chainguard/chainguard-images/getting-started/pytorch/index.md

  -c python
 ```

-Running the above for the first time may take a few minutes to pull the pytorch-cuda12 Chainguard Image, currently 3.3GB.
+Running the above for the first time may take a few minutes to pull the `pytorch` Chainguard Image, currently 3.3GB.
 Once the image runs, you will be interacting with a Python interpreter in the running container.
 Enter the following commands at the prompt to check the availability of your GPU.

 ```
 Python 3.11.9 (main, Apr  2 2024, 15:40:32) [GCC 13.2.0] on linux